FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 6.rst

 Plot the water surface at any output interval by entering the time in the text box in the upper right corner.
 The peak discharge can also be plotted as a function of the channel distance.
 To plot the surveyed or measured, the WSURF.DAT must be prepared.
-The file for- mat is presented at the end of this section of the manual.
+The file format is presented at the end of this section of the manual.

 .. image:: ../img/Data_Input_Manual_PRO_2025/Chapter6/DIM_Pro_2025_Chapter6_014.png